apple/swift-temporal-sdk/README.md

 - 🚀 Swift package for authoring Temporal workflows and activities
 - 📦 Compatible with Swift Package Manager
-- 📱 Supports Linux and macOS
+- 📱 Supports Linux (including the static SDK), macOS, iOS
 - 🔧 Built with Swift 6.2+ and Xcode 26+

 🔗 Jump to: